The Lung Association of Saskatchewan at Your Door

-May 26, 2011 - The Lung Association of Saskatchewan will be knocking on your door during the annual Asthma & Allergies Residential Campaign.
-From June 1 – 7, thousands of dedicated volunteer canvassers will hit the streets in communities across Saskatchewan including: Saskatoon, Prince Albert, North Battleford, Regina, Southey, Lumsden, Pilot Butte, Moose Jaw, Swift Current, Yorkton, and Estevan to give people an opportunity to support our programs and services in the area of asthma and allergies.
+Saskatoon, June 2, 2014 - The Lung Association of Saskatchewan will be knocking on your door during the annual Asthma & Allergies Residential Campaign.
+From June 1 – 7, 1600 dedicated volunteer canvassers will hit the streets in communities across Saskatchewan including: Saskatoon, Prince Albert, North Battleford, Regina, Southey, Lumsden, Pilot Butte, Moose Jaw, Swift Current, Yorkton, and Estevan to give people an opportunity to support our programs and services in the area of asthma and allergies.

 Asthma is a chronic lung disease characterized by difficulty in breathing causing a combination of coughing, wheezing, shortness of breath, or tightness in the chest.
 It can develop at any age but is more likely to begin in childhood.
 Asthma is the most common chronic disease in children.
 Uncontrolled asthma is a leading cause of hospitalization for children and for adult absenteeism from the work place in Canada.
-Approximately 60% of people with asthma between the ages of 18 – 54 do not have optimal control.
-In Canada 2.2 million people aged 12 and over have asthma and more than 485,000 children aged four to 11 have doctor-diagnosed asthma.
+In Saskatchewan 100,000 of our residents have asthma and that includes 35,000 children.

 Donations from the residential campaign help fund important education programs as well as the work of world-renowned researchers at the University of Saskatchewan in the fight against asthma.
 When a volunteer canvasser knocks at your door, please give generously!
 Our canvassers can be identified by a Lung Association nametag and will be able to issue you an official receipt at the door for your donation.